How to Get Into Nursing School: 3 Ways to Improve Your Chances

 Asking thoughtful questions is another way to illustrate your dedication to the journey ahead.
 As you prepare for your call, write down any questions you may have.
 Some of the questions you might want to ask include:

-- How does Mercer’s ABSN track work?
+- How does Mercer University’s ABSN track work?

 - What are the prerequisite requirements, and how do they apply to my academic history?